-- West Suffolk councils engage routinely with residents, community groups, businesses, organisations, members and staff on a range of matters using a variety of different mechanisms. - Our approach includes the use of social media tools to provide new avenues of interaction with the public. - Our website features a clear layout that makes it quicker and easier for customers to apply for things, report issues, make payments or find out information.
-The website's Open Data pages include a range of datasets that describe the councils' business, including all of those required by the Government's Code of Practice on Local Government Transparency. - Communication and consultation with staff is carried out through staff briefings, team meetings, and the intranet and through formal consultation with the Trade Union.
+- West Suffolk councils engage routinely with residents, community groups, businesses, organisations, members and staff on a range of matters using a variety of different mechanisms. - Our approach includes the use of social media tools to provide new avenues of interaction with the public. - Our website features a clear layout that makes it quicker and easier for customers to apply for things, report issues, make payments or find out information. - Communication and consultation with staff is carried out through staff briefings, team meetings, and the intranet and through formal consultation with the Trade Union.